Thai Crab Curry Stir Fry is a perfect way to cook a meal with crab. Thai Crab curry is easy to make. The bigger the crab, the easier to cook and eat.

 It’s very attainable in both countries.

-This crab curry cream sauce will turn red:
+The crab curry cream sauce will turn red like this:

 And the eggs are nicely blended in,

 Add it to your stir-fry that’s cooking over low heat.